 If you are wondering how much it costs to get your haircut, that is a lot harder to answer because it tends to really vary.
 Case in point, I probably went to three different salons last year in Florence and I always get the same thing, cut, color and style which at two out of three places was over 100 euros total.
 That price is not uncommon.

 A few years ago my friend Megan introduced me to a place in piazza beccaria that charges only around 50 euros for all of those services and does a great job, although English is not really spoken there.
-Ok you’re not going to get a relaxing scalp massage like at Aveda but they do a great job, I always leave happy.
+Ok you’re not going to get a relaxing scalp massage or truly technical experience like at Renato or Wave but they do a decent job.

 Consenso: Address: Via del Ghirlandaio, 8, Florence 50121.
 Tel: +39 055 660540